 It also has lumbar support.
 But like the Fern, we did not feel like it did do anything for the chair.
 The lumbar support of the Gesture is too subtle.
 Even if the lumbar is adjustable, it’s not pronounced.
 You may not even be able to feel the difference if you remove it.

 Also, both chairs offer a high backrest so they can cater to taller users.
 The difference is in what material the backrest is made from.
 The Fern has a mesh material while the Gestures have a thin cushion or padding that is firm on the back.

 For the seat comfort, we have always loved how cradling the Fern is.
 We have pitted the Fern against several premium chairs beforehand.
 And the seat comfort of the Fern always takes the bacon home.
 The pressure mapping really does relieve the pressure point.
 So you can sit on it for an entire day and you will not feel any tingling or numbing sensation.

-The seat comfort of the Gesture, on the other hand, is also sufficiently comfortable.
+The seat comfort of the Gesture is also sufficiently comfortable.
 It uses a thin cushion that works for most of us.
 And what we love about the seat of the Gesture is that you can move the seat pan forward or backward.
 So this is great for those who have longer legs.
 You can adjust the seat pan forward to accommodate legs that go on for days.

 Both chairs provide a rather comfortable experience for you back.
 But the Fern did a better job in being more flexible and cradling.
 It just felt like sublime comfort for your back and butt, especially if you’ve been sitting on the chair for long periods.